fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 - Example 1: Add new intent for FybrikApplication

+In this example we show how to update the application taxonomy.
+We show that when a FybrikApplication yaml containing a marketing intent is submitted, it's validation fails because initially the application taxonomy does not include marketing.
+We then describe how to add marketing to the taxonomy, enabling the validation to pass when we re-submit the FybrikApplication yaml.

-Starting with installing Fybrik using the [`quickstart guide`](https://fybrik.io/latest/get-started/quickstart/) but stop before the command of `helm install fybrik fybrik-charts/fybrik -n fybrik-system --wait`
+Follow the [`quickstart guide`](https://fybrik.io/latest/get-started/quickstart/) but stop before the command `helm install fybrik fybrik-charts/fybrik -n fybrik-system --wait`
  (or `helm install fybrik charts/fybrik --set global.tag=master --set global.imagePullPolicy=Always -n fybrik-system --wait` in development mode).

 The initial taxonomy to be used in this example is a base taxonomy that can be found in [`charts/fybrik/files/taxonomy/taxonomy.json`](https://github.com/fybrik/fybrik/blob/master/charts/fybrik/files/taxonomy/taxonomy.json) with the following taxonomy layer: